 Dismal Swamp Canal Update (1/19/17):

 The ACOE continues to debris the Canal.
 These photos were taken today, about one mile from the Dismal Swamp Welcome Center (Right across from the Camden Eco-Park).
 Another Corps District will assist in February with a complete survey of the entire Canal, moving forward a year ahead of the normal five year schedule.
 A survey at the mouth of the Feeder Ditch was done before the end of the year and determined severe shoaling at this location.
-The Deep Creek Lock River Gate removal and renovation project was budgeted and began about a week ago, and we hope to have pictures soon.
+The Deep Creek Lock River Gate removal and renovation project was budgeted and began about a week ago.
 The Corps is continuing to pursue funding to assist with their efforts to reopen the Canal.

 Dismal Swamp Canal Update (12/14/16):